Who Hurt You? Keyshia Cole’s Ex-Tenderoni Denies Pissing Her Off Before #Verzuz Battle

 Fans of Keyshia Cole actually looked to her ex for answers.
 Niko Khale and Cole have a son together name Tobias who they welcomed in 2019.
 They’ve since gone their separate ways for unknown reasons.
 But, did Niko piss her off before the Verzuz battle?

-The answer is no, he says.
+The answer is “No,” he says.
 A fan asked the 23-year-old directly if he had anything to do with funky energy and his answer was “it wasn’t me.”

 In fact, Niko was holding it down while Keyshia worked.
 He added he was “watching the baby” as she prepared for her Verzuz debut.